Table Of Contents

 EC2 Cost Explained: How Does Amazon EC2 Pricing Work?

-The EC2 pricing model enables you to not have to buy and configure your own hardware.
+The EC2 pricing model prevents you from buying and configuring your own hardware.
 Instead, Amazon lets you pay-as-you-go for only the resources you’ve used within a billing cycle.
 Often, that cycle is monthly.

-That enables you to convert capital expenditure (CapEx) into operating expenditure (OpEx) when you pay your Amazon EC2 bill monthly.
+This enables you to convert capital expenditures (CapEx) into operating expenditures (OpEx) when you pay your Amazon EC2 bill monthly.

 That’s straightforward enough.
-But things can get complex, pretty quick.
+But things can get complex pretty quickly.
 Here’s why.

 Amazon EC2 instances are available in different sizes, too — not just different types.
 This flexibility empowers you to pick the most suitable sizes and types of EC2 instances for your specific workload.

 There’s a term for that: rightsizing.
-Rightsizing minimizes the amount of computing power you use while providing just enough power to run your workload smoothly.
-Inefficient rightsizing led 40% of companies to configure instances that were one size larger than the workload they were used for.
+Rightsizing minimizes the computing power you use while providing just enough power to run your workload smoothly.

-Manually choosing the best EC2 instances type and size for your needs can be daunting.
-Fortunately, you can use tools like CloudZero Advisor for that.
+Manually choosing the best type and size of EC2 instances for your needs can be daunting.
+Fortunately, you can use tools like CloudZero Advisor to help you with this.

-Yet, if you want to maximize ROI from your cloud budget, you’ll need to understand how Amazon EC2 pricing works.
+Yet, to maximize ROI from your cloud budget, you’ll need to understand how Amazon EC2 pricing works.

 Here’s how.